 The department maintains a shared memory, multi-processor system primarily suited for multi-threaded, CPU intensive programs.
 The computational server euler is a Microway system that has four Intel Xeon E5-4627 CPUs with 40 cores and 1 TB of memory; it is running Ubuntu Linux.

-The department maintains five GPU servers suited for AI and Machine Learning.
+The department maintains seven GPU servers suited for AI and Machine Learning.
 The server turing is an Exxact server with eight Quadro RTX 8000 GPUs, each with 48 GB of RAM; two Intel Xeon 6248 processors, a combined 48 cores and 96 threads; and 768GB of RAM.
 The server hopper is a Microway server with eight Titan RTX GPUs, each with 24 GB of RAM; two Intel Xeon Gold 6254 processors, a combined 36 cores and 72 threads; and 1.5 TB of RAM.
-The other three GPU servers are reserved for research projects for specific teams.
+The other five GPU servers are reserved for research projects for specific teams.

 The department utilizes workstations from the teaching lab to form a compute grid.
 The pool of nodes normally includes 32 identical systems each with an Intel i7 CPU, 4 processor cores and 8 GB of memory; by arrangement, additional systems could be recruited to increase the total number of CPUs.